linkerd/linkerd2/rautz/DESIGN.md

 Linkerd supports an `AuthorizationPolicy` type, which expresses a set of required authentications for a target.
 Targets are always resources in the local namespace.
-Curently, targets are coarse: `Namespace` and `Server` resources.
+Currently, targets are coarse: `Namespace` and `Server` resources.

 ```text
         ,-----------------------,